Bikatr7/Kudasai/README.md

 python -m spacy download ja_core_news_lg
 ```

-Simply run Kudasai.py which will take a few seconds to load, enter a txt file path to the text you wish to translate, and then insert a replacement json file path if you wish to use one.
-If you do not wish to use a replacement json file, you can simply input whatever and Kudasai will skip preprocessing and go straight to translation.
+Simply run Kudasai.py, enter a txt file path to the text you wish to translate, and then insert a replacement json file path if you wish to use one.
+If you do not wish to use a replacement json file, you can simply input a blank space and Kudasai will skip preprocessing and go straight to translation.

 Kudasai will offer to index the text, which is useful for finding new names to add to the replacement json file.
 This is optional and can be skipped.